MarcusKiwi/BabaLazer/README.md

 # BabaLazer

-AVR lazer toy for cats.
+AVR laser toy for cats.
 Adjustable game speed and boundaries using LCD screen.

 Unfortunately I don't have any schematic files for this yet.